 Darryl Cressman (D.M.)

-I am a philosopher of technology working in the tradition of the humanities.
-My research and teaching draws on a variety of disciplines and approaches, including Science and Technology Studies (STS), media theory, the history of technology, critical theory, phenomenology, sound studies, political philosophy, and aesthetic philosophy.
+I am a philosopher of technology working in the tradition of the humanities and the social sciences.
+My research and teaching draws on a variety of disciplines and traditions, including Science and Technology Studies (STS), media theory, the history of technology, critical theory, and political economy.
 In my research and teaching I have applied these approaches to technologies ranging from pipe organs and concert halls to artificial intelligence, online education, and disruptive innovation.

 I organized the symposium "Critical Theory of Technology & STS" with Andrew Feenberg, Sally Wyatt, Wiebe Bijker, and others and I have been invited to present my research at a number of universities, including the Universite Catholique de Lille, the Institute for Philosophy at the Czech Academy of Science in Prague, the Max Planck Institute in Berlin, TU Delft, the University of Amsterdam, and Utrecht University.